Skip to main content

 Generate hypotheses

-The system generates a hypothesis—a theory of change that articulates how fixing the root cause will improve the user outcome.
+Kameleoon generates a hypothesis—a theory of change that explains how fixing the root cause improves user outcomes.

 Experiments and variations

-Each experiment suggests concrete variations—specific changes to text, layout, or styling—so you can start testing immediately without needing to design from scratch.
+Each experiment suggests concrete variations for text, layout, or styling, allowing you to start testing immediately without designing from scratch.

 Scanned pages

-To generate test ideas, add specific URLs to the Scanned pages tab.
+Add specific URLs to the Scanned pages tab to generate test ideas.

 1. Navigate to Insights > Test Ideas.